Skip to main contentSkip to navigationSkip to footer

 Use this RBA rate cut calculator to estimate how an interest rate reduction or rate drop could change your home loan repayments.
 The calculator also works for rate rises, so you can compare weekly, monthly and yearly mortgage savings or additional costs from any cash-rate scenario.

-Latest update (17 March 2026): The Reserve Bank of Australia (RBA) raised the cash rate target by 25 basis points to 4.10% at its March 2026 meeting.
-The Board noted that inflation picked up materially in the second half of 2025 and that there is a material risk inflation will remain above target for longer than previously anticipated.
-The decision, passed by majority (5-4), cited tightening labour market conditions, stronger private demand, sharply higher fuel prices driven by the Middle East conflict, and rising short-term inflation expectations.
+Latest update (5 May 2026): The Reserve Bank of Australia (RBA) raised the cash rate target by 25 basis points to 4.35% at its May 2026 meeting.
+The Board noted that inflation picked up materially in the second half of 2025, fuel and related commodity prices had risen sharply because of the Middle East conflict, and some firms facing cost pressures were looking to increase prices.
+The decision, passed by majority (8-1), said inflation risks remain tilted to the upside, including for inflation expectations.

 Impact on Your Mortgage